metal3-io/metal3-docs/design/expected-hardware-configuration-validation.md

 - Unit tests will be implemented.

-- Functional testing will be performed with respect to implemented HardwareClassificationController CRD and controller.
+- Functional testing will be performed with respect to implemented HardwareClassification CRD and controller.

 - Deployment & integration testing will be done.